As the month of May draws to a close, we’re one step closer to opening our brand-new student accommodation in Derby, The Croft.

 When talking of homelessness, most people probably think of someone sleeping on the street.
 Whilst this can often be the most dangerous and the most visible form of homelessness, there’s more to it than just this.

 And unfortunately, for many young people this is the dangerous reality; around 86,000 young people in the UK will be homeless this year.
-For those who don’t have a stable home, everything else can become more difficult for them too: holding down a job, staying in school or education, even just keeping clean and looking presentable.
+For those who don’t have a stable home, everything else can become more difficult for them too.
+From holding down a job or staying in school or education to even just keeping clean and looking presentable.
 So, what are the main causes of homelessness?

 The single biggest cause of homelessness is family breakdown – which was a factor in almost half of youth homelessness cases last year.
 This is where young people are unable to continue living with their parents or care-givers for reasons such as conflict, violence and sexual abuse.

 Personal problems such as mental health difficulties or substance abuse issues can also leave young people more vulnerable to becoming homeless.
 And once young people fall into homelessness, these problems are likely to become more severe.
-Young people from certain backgrounds are also more likely to fall victim to homelessness, with care leavers, refugees, and young people in the criminal justice system more at risk.
+Young people from certain backgrounds are also more likely to fall victim to homelessness.
+Care leavers, refugees, and young people in the criminal justice system more at risk.